Collaborative Partner

 Collaborators

-Paul Hamlyn Foundation, AB Charitable Trust, The Baring Foundation, Barrow Cadbury Trust, Comic Relief, Mayor of London, The Joseph Rowntree Charitable Trust, The Legal Education Foundation, Trust for London, The Tudor Trust, The Metropolitan Migration Foundation, City Bridge Trust.
+Paul Hamlyn Foundation, AB Charitable Trust, The Baring Foundation, Barrow Cadbury Trust, Comic Relief, The Joseph Rowntree Charitable Trust, The Legal Education Foundation, The Tudor Trust, City Bridge Foundation, Indigo Trust, Esmee Fairbairn Foundation.

 Access to justice means a fair and just system where everyone is equal, regardless of your circumstance.